 \subsection{Propagative plane waves do not give stable approximations}

-We shall now investigate a model approximation problem to exemplify the numerical issues posed by propagative plane wave expansions.
-Let us consider the particular (but important) case of the approximation of a circular wave \(b_{p}\) for some \(p\in\mathbb{Z}\) by the sequence of approximation sets of propagative plane waves defined in~\eqref{eq:propagative-pw-sets}.
-It is shown that the two conditions in~\eqref{eq:stability}, namely accurate approximation and small coefficients, are mutually exclusive.
-Thus, stable approximations with propagative plane waves are not possible.
+We investigate the approximation of a circular wave \(b_{p}\) for some \(p\in\mathbb{Z}\) by a generic sequence of approximation sets made of PPWs.
+It is shown that the two conditions in~\eqref{eq:stability}, namely accurate approximation and bounded coefficients, are mutually exclusive.
+Thus, stable approximations with PPWs are not possible.